 UPS battery is the heart of any backup power system.
 Choosing the wrong battery can result in shorter backup time, unstable performance, or premature battery failure.
 This article will help you understand how to select the right UPS battery based on real-world applications, whether for office computers, servers, industrial facilities, or critical equipment where power outages are not an option.
 With the right choice, you can achieve better performance, safety, and long-term value.

-What You Should Know Before Choosing a UPS Battery
+What Should You Know Before Choosing a UPS Battery?

 You should consider the actual power consumption of connected devices (Watt / W) together with the UPS capacity (Volt-Ampere / VA).
 Each UPS has a limit on the real power it can deliver.
 If the total load exceeds this limit, the system may shut down or provide a much shorter backup time.
 Calculating power requirements correctly from the beginning helps ensure the UPS battery matches your application and extends the lifespan of both the battery and the UPS system.